Since 1551 at the service of the Church and the World

 Studying at the Gregorian University offers a unique experience on a human, ecclesial and academic level, and leaves a mark of universality for life.
 Its international nature, with professors and students from around 120 countries, makes the University atmosphere unique.

-In a multicultural environment, where the centre and the peripheries meet, the Gregorian offers a diversified formation in its six faculties, two institutes and six specialised centres.
+In a multicultural environment, where the centre and the peripheries meet, the Gregorian offers a diversified formation in its six faculties, three institutes and five specialised centres.
 Our students can also enhance their curricula with courses from other institutions of ecclesiastical studies in Rome.

 The diversity of the academic areas allows the University to put into action what Pope Francis asks of the ecclesiastical universities in the Apostolic Constitution Veritatis Gaudium: “inter-disciplinary and cross-disciplinary approaches carried out with wisdom and creativity in the light of Revelation”.